There is a cold patch at the top of a hot radiator.

 - Buy a radiator key in a hardware shop.
 They are not expensive.

-- To release the air, find the radiator bleed valve.
-It will be at the top of the radiator, at one of the ends.
-It has a square end which the key fits over.
+- To release the air, turn the thermostatic radiator valve fully on (to allow the water to flow) and find the radiator bleed valve.
+This will be at the top of the radiator, at one of the ends.
+It is square and the key fits over it.
 The ones in Marcia Road also have a slot for a screwdriver.
 DO NOT use a screwdriver: it can break the valve.

 Marcia Road bleed valves also have a plastic part with a hole in the side.
 You can see it in the photo.
-(Click photo to enlarge.)
 The hole is where the air and some water will come out.

 - Turn the hole to point away from the wall.
 It is good to have a cloth or paper towel handy for the next part as some water will come out.

 - Slowly turn the key anticlockwise (like turning on a tap).
 It may be hard to turn at first.
-After a few turns you will hear the sound of air hissing out of the valve.
+(IF IT IS HARD, when it starts to move check that you are not also turning the large nut that holds the valve in the radiator.
+Tighten it back up and you will now need a wrench to stop the nut turning.
+If you don’t you will have a leak or flood on your hands.)
+All being well, after a few turns of the key you will hear the sound of air hissing out of the valve.
 STOP TURNING.

 - After a few seconds, depending on how much air is trapped, the hissing sound will change and water will start to come out.
 Quickly stop it by screwing the key clockwise (like turning off a tap).
 Screw the valve in until it stops turning but do not screw it too tight or it may snap off.
 How did I find that out, I wonder?